Microflow/Catgirl/5NewProposals.md

 https://archive.org/stream/drsunyatsenhisli00sunyuoft/drsunyatsenhisli00sunyuoft_djvu.txt

+I will give a short quote here:

 I therefore propose a plan for the organisation of a new market in China, sufficiently extensive both to develop China's productive forces and to absorb the industrial capacity of the foreign Powers.
 The plan I propose is as follows :

+(SUMMARY)

+I. Development of Communication Systems

+a.
+Railroad — 100,000 miles

+b.
+Macadam roads— 1,000,000 miles

+c.
+Improvement of existing canal and construction of new canals

+d.
+River conservancy

+e.
+Construction of more telegraph lines, telephone and wireless systems

+II.
+Development of Commercial Harbors

+III.
+Water Power and Irrigation Development

+IV.
+Mineral and Heavy Industrisl Development

+V. Agricultural Development and Reforestation

+VI.
+Immigration to Bordering Provinces

+~O~

 1. The development of systems of communication :